Andrew Farley

-Andrew Bruce Farley played professional rugby union, he represented the Queensland Reds, Otago Rugby Football Union, L'Aquila Rugby, Swansea RFC, Connacht Rugby and FC Grenoble where after retiring, became GM of Rugby Operations.
+Andrew Bruce Farley played professional rugby union, and represented several teams including the Queensland Reds, Otago Rugby Football Union, L'Aquila Rugby, Swansea RFC, Connacht Rugby and FC Grenoble where after retiring, became GM of Rugby Operations.

 He was born in Brisbane, Australia on 21 August 1980, to English born father Terence and New Zealand born mother Christine.
 He started playing rugby at 10 years of age at Marist College Ashgrove.
 His rugby career commenced when he was selected in the Queensland and Australian Schoolboys.
 The following year, 1998, he gained selection in the inaugural Reds Rugby College (Junior Queensland Reds).
 This led him to be selected in Queensland and Australian under 19.
 Highlights included the Australia under 19 team who played the curtain raiser the 1999 Bledisloe Cup at Stadium Australia which had a record crowd of over 100,000.

 Early career

 The following season he travelled to Italy to play for L'Aquila Rugby coached by former All Black Michael Brewer.
 After being there for a half season he returned to Australia to once again play for Queensland under 21, and after playing a successful National Championship he was selected in the Australian under 21 World Cup team who finished runner up to the Junior All Blacks in Sydney.
 He then travelled to Otago where he was a member of the 2001 NPC development squad where he was coached by Laurie Mains.
 After the NPC with Otago he returned to Australia to join the Queensland Reds receiving 2 caps that season.
-Following his two caps, former Reds, Bath, Stade Francais and Australian Wallabies coach John Connelly contacted him with a suggestion of returning to the northern hemisphere, this time to play for Swansea RFC.
+Following his two caps, former Reds, Bath, Stade Francais and Wallabies coach John Connelly contacted him with a suggestion of returning to the northern hemisphere, this time to play for Swansea RFC.
 After the season with the Queensland Reds he played his first game for Swansea RFC against Munster in the 5th round of the Celtic League.
 Swansea starting XV was his home for the 2002–03 season.
 After the merging of Welsh clubs at the end of 2002–03 season he was presented with an opportunity to join the Irish province Connacht Connacht Rugby.